 How do you fancy mixing with the stars, getting paid, and appearing in movies?
 Sounds great, doesn’t it?
 But is it all glitz and glamour?
 Take a look at everything you need to know about becoming a film extra.

-Becoming a film extra
+Becoming a film or TV extra

 I am always on the lookout for new ways to make money and although I had thought about it, I had never seriously considered working as an extra (aka Supporting Artist) before.
 But recently I saw a post on Facebook being shared about a movie being made in the local area, so I decided to give it a shot.